sfu-compbio/hitndrive/README.md

 **Things To Note:**
 - Alterations and expression-outliers files contain header rows, which are discarded during input.
 If your file does not contain a header, then first row of data will get ignored.
 - Running the program in unweighted mode and with `beta=0` (in case of uncertainty about importance of expression-outliers) will significantly increase the running time.

+<br/><br/>

+# HIT'nDRIVE using R

+R-wrapper function for this C++ implementation is also available under <https://github.com/raunakms/hitndriveCPPr>.
+These R functions are specifically designed to work with the *Slurm version 19.05* linux cluster architecture.

+More details on how to prepare input data for HIT'nDRIVE can be found under the [Data Preparation Guide](https://github.com/raunakms/hitndriveCPPr/wiki/Data-preparation-guide).